 Yes, pain is interpreted in your brain, but pain is much more complex than that.
 And just because scans and tests are fine, doesn’t mean there can’t be other things causing the pain experience.
 Pain related to the pelvis is often misunderstood, because it can take such different shapes, and it doesn’t fit into standard boxes.

 But pelvic pain is very real.
 And even though it is complex (especially if you have had pain for a long time), it is not hopeless.

 Since pelvic pain is often complex, it can’t be solved with a quick fix or some medication.
 The aim is to get to the bottom of the problem by having you engage in the process and learn what you can do, for long-term improvement.

 Pelvic health is intricately linked to your overall health, and to what you have been through.
 This means we have to try to understand the root causes.
 To do this we issue from a holistic model ‘©the pelvic hub’ (based on the bicycle wheel) specifically designed to look at everything from the different systems in your body, to the larger social, cultural and environmental systems that you are a part of.

-The therapy programme is inspired by knowledge developed from years of working – and living – with the human body and the pelvis, combined with an enhanced understanding of the body informed by in-depth dissection studies.
+The therapy is inspired by knowledge developed from years of working – and living – with the human body and the pelvis, combined with an enhanced understanding of the body informed by in-depth dissection studies.
 Hands-on therapy is rooted in listening to the body, combined with yoga movements, breathing and education.
 The aim is to teach you more about your pelvis, to help you find the pieces of your puzzle, and discover what you can do to impact your own pelvic health and make the changes you need to gain long-term improvement (COMING SOON: this will be available as online learning).
 The hands-on therapy includes both internal and external techniques.

 Please note that the assessment/treatment time also includes documentation time.